 “I would say that if they have been at this type of conference they’re going to be more towards the proactive end of the scale in terms of planning for the future,” he says.
 “Most importantly, I’d like to think they can take the messages away and influence those players who not only don’t know what they want to do beyond football but don’t know how to start the process of looking into it.

 “Without that type of influence, those players are thinking: ‘What am I going to do?
 I don’t know… so I’m not going to do anything about it.’
 And that’s when players create, and then get stuck in, a kind of inertia.”

 “Just imagine if the guys that attend this event today go away and each persuade a player or two to snap out of that mindset.”

 You would imagine that those players would start thinking like Don Goodman – now more widely known for being the voice of the Championship than a much-feared striker.

 “Yes, football is a fantastic career,” says a man who once traded solely in goals.“But it shouldn’t be your only career.
 It needn’t even be your best career.
 And it certainly shouldn’t be your whole life.”

 Transition is a process not a moment in time.
-The PFA can help you begin the process now with group workshops or one-to-one guidance on request.
-The next Making the Transition Conference takes place on 10 June 2019.
-Contact the PFA’s Assistant Director of Education, Oshor Williams for details.
+The PFA Charity can help you begin the process now with group workshops or one-to-one guidance on request.
+Contact the PFA Charity's Assistant Director of Education, Oshor Williams for details.